-The 45.9 km circular railway is one of the main transportation modes for local people, and carries between 100,000 to 150,000 commuters everyday.
-With over 45km (almost 29 miles) of track servicing metropolitan Yangon with 39 stops, it takes over 3 hours to complete the full loop.
+With over 45km (almost 29 miles) of track servicing metropolitan Yangon with 39 stops, it takes more than 3 hours to complete the full loop.

 The locals are always smiling and will go out of their way to try and help you if they can.
 You couldn’t find more friendly people.